albar965/littlenavmap-manual/en/OPTIONS.md

 Mixed settings like meter for altitude and nautical miles for distance are possible.

 Note that any numbers used in the program are not converted when changing units.
-That means that you will have a minimum altitude buffer of 1000 meter after changing the setting `Altitude and Elevation' from feet to meter.
+That means that you will have a minimum altitude buffer of 1000 meter after changing the setting `Altitude and Elevation` from feet to meter.
 This also applies to flight plan altitude.
 Therefore, do not forget to adapt these numbers after changing units.

 ### Simulator Aircraft {#simulator-aircraft}